artainmo/machine-learning/README.md

 #### Momentum and Nesterov methods

-Momentum is an optimization method invented for reducing high variance in SGD, it does this through faster convergence, like a ball rolling down a hill.
+Momentum is an optimization method invented for reducing high variance in [SGD](#Stochastic), it does this through faster convergence, like a ball rolling down a hill.

-Gamma/rho with default value 0.9 and value 0 to deactivate as momentum weight/neural network hyperparameter and makes use of EMAs (exponential moving average).
+Gamma/rho as momentum weight/neural network hyperparameter, with default value 0.9 and value 0 to deactivate, makes use of EMAs (exponential moving average).

-It simply adds to weight updating for each weight -> + gamma * velocity
+It simply adds the following to weight updating for each weight: gamma * velocity.

-Velocity being a value starting  with zero and accumulating values that are re-used is equal to -> velocity - learning rate * gradient
+Velocity being a value starting as zero and accumulating values that are re-used equaling: velocity - (learning rate * gradient).

 Too high momentum can lead to the missing of local/global minima (which you do or do not want).
-If you do not want to miss it Nesterov method can be used who will slow down convergence when approaching a local minima.
+If you do not want to miss it Nesterov method can be used instead and will slow down convergence when approaching a minima.

 #### Adagrad, adadelta, RMSprop, adam, Nadam

 AdaGrad adapts the learning rate for each parameter.
-Helps a lot when data is sparse and improves SGD robustness.
+Helps a lot when data is sparse and improves SGD robustness.<br>
-Main benefit is that it eliminates the need to manually tune the learning rate.
+Main benefit is that it eliminates the need to manually tune the learning rate.<br>
 Main negative is that it ends up becoming very slow.
-ADAdelta and RMSprop resolves this problem by limiting the learning rate smallness.
+ADAdelta and RMSprop resolves this problem by limiting the learning rate smallness.<br>

-Adam (adaptive moment estimation) is another method that uses adaptive learning rates for each parameter.
+Adam (adaptive moment estimation) is another method that uses adaptive learning rates for each parameter.<br>
-Adam is a combination of momentum and ADAdelta.
+Adam is a combination of momentum and ADAdelta.<br>
-Adam has been shown to work best compared to the other similar optimization algorithms.
+Adam has been shown to work best compared to the other similar optimization algorithms.<br>
 Nadam (nesterov adaptive moment estimation) similar to Adam but uses nesterov momentum instead of simple momentum.

 #### Parallelizing SDG

-On large datasets SGD can be slow, running it asynchronously (multiple workers/threads) can speed it up.
+On large datasets SGD can be slow, running it asynchronously (multiple workers/threads) can speed it up.<br>
-Hogwild!, DownpourSGD, delay-tolerant algorithms, elastic averaging SGD are methods used to implement parallelized SGD.
+'Hogwild!', 'DownpourSGD', 'delay-tolerant algorithms', 'elastic averaging SGD' are methods used to implement parallelized SGD.<br>
 Tensorflow also contain parallelized SGD.

 #### Gradient nose

-Adding nose to each gradient has been shown to make networks more robust towards poor initialization and increase the chance of escaping a local minima.
+Adding nose to each gradient has been shown to make networks more robust towards poor initialization and increase the chance of escaping a local minima, especially in very deep networks.

 ## Math implementation

 - L layers
-- B bias, additional node in layer that is not connected to other nodes and always equals to one, because it always equals to one we will use it to indicate its weight value that determines its final value
+- B bias
 - I inputs == L0
 - W equals to weights layer
 - Z equals layer/node output before activation function